bifurcation/moq-e2ee/draft-barnes-moq-e2ee.md

 Relay->B:   PUB group_ns/ds Commit(commit)
 Relay->B:   PUB welcome_ns/ds/seq Welcome(welcome)
-B:          Initialize MLS state with Welcome B->Relay:   SUB_END welcome_ns
+B:          Initialize MLS state with Welcome
+B:          Install key for epoch 1 for decrypt
+B:          Install key for epoch 1 for encrypt B->Relay:   SUB_END welcome_ns
+B->Relay:   ANN group_ns/1
+B->Relay:   PUB group_ns/1 GotKey(1)

 # A sees that its commit has been processed, and updates its state
 Relay->A:   PUB group_ns/ds Commit(commit)
 Relay->A:   PUB welcome_ns/ds/seq Welcome(welcome)
+A:          Update to next state
+A:          Install key for epoch 1 for decrypt A->Relay:   PUB group_ns/0 GotKey(1)

+# A and B each see that the other has the key, so it's safe to start using it
+Relay->B:   PUB group_ns/0 GotKey(1) [ignored]
+Relay->A:   PUB group_ns/1 GotKey(1)
+A:          Install key for epoch 1 for encrypt
 ```